abessifi/ansible-osb/README.md

 ### Purge existing OSB schemas

-If you want to purge an existing OSB schemas and start a clean installation, use the Ansible tags `osb-purge-db-schemas` to remove the schemas from the Oracle database before recreating them during installation process:
+If you want to purge an existing OSB schemas and start a clean installation, use the Ansible tags `osb-purge-db-schemas` and set the role paramerter `osb_schemas_created` to remove the schemas from the Oracle database before recreating them during installation process:

 	$ ansible-playbook --user=<user-name> --connection=ssh --timeout=30 --inventory-file=inventory.ini --tags='install-java,wls-plain-install,osb-purge-db-schemas,osb-plain-install' -v provision.yml